-With April being Stress Awareness Month we’ve decided to focus on the stress relieving benefits of knitting and how it can facilitate mindfulness.
+With April being Stress Awareness Month, we’ve decided to focus on the stress-relieving benefits of knitting, and how it can facilitate mindfulness.
 We’ve turned to mindfulness expert and teacher Danny Hill, a.k.a. the Monk on a Motorbike, to explore how combining mindfulness with knitting can increase the health benefits of both practices.

-“The gentle art of knitting has long been known for its therapeutic fringe benefits as a form of meditation.
+"The gentle art of knitting has long been known for its therapeutic fringe benefits as a form of meditation.
 Mindfulness, a meditation practice in its own right, has, in recent years, become the go-to technique for generating calm in these hectic times.
-So imagine the potential if you combined these two.
+So imagine the potential if you combined these two."

-Meditation is broadly divided into two types: single pointed concentration meditation and mindfulness (or broad-awareness meditation).
-The two overlap a lot, can be easily practised together and often are.
+Meditation is broadly divided into two types: single, pointed concentration meditation, and mindfulness (or, broad-awareness meditation).
+The two overlap a lot, can be easily practised together, and often are.

-In the first type we take an object to focus on, generally this is the breath, or it can be an image, sound or mantra.
+In the first type, we take an object to focus on; generally this is the breath, or it can be an image, sound, or mantra.
 We focus on this to the exclusion of all else.
 This stops the mind wandering off and dwelling on negative thoughts or obsessing about pleasant ones.
 It also engages the part of the central nervous system which helps us to relax and generates chemicals in the brain which further encourage states of calm.

-With mindfulness we again focus on the main object, e.g. the breath, but we also keep our awareness open and broad.
+With mindfulness we also focus on the main object, e.g. the breath, but we also keep our awareness open and broad.
 We deliberately try to notice anything else that comes more strongly into our sensory field including thoughts and emotions, sights, sounds, smells, tastes, and physical touch.

 By simply opening our awareness outwards and deliberately starting to notice our sensory experiences while knitting, we can transform this craft into a mindfulness practice.
 We might become aware of the feel of the yarn in our fingers or the sound of the needles clicking together, and if the mind wanders we simply acknowledge this without any self-criticism and come back to the movements of the needles or the rhythm of the breath.

-Research shows this combination of focusing the mind and allowing our experiences and emotions to be, without any judgement, can help with managing stress and anxiety, depression, anger, and pain management.
+Research shows this combination of focusing the mind and allowing our experiences and emotions to 'be', without any judgement, can help with managing stress and anxiety, depression, anger, and pain management.

 When we are able to maintain greater levels of calm in our life we become more creative and productive.
 We are easier to be around so we enjoy better relationships at home and in the workplace.
 This in turn makes us happier and generates a virtuous circle of self generating happiness!